JCZuurmond/jczuurmond.github.io/_pages/about.md

 ---
 layout: page
 title: About
-description: Cor
+description: me
 header_img: /assets/img/about.jpeg
 ---

-Hi there!
-My name is Cor.
+Hi there! :wave: My name is Cor!

 In this blog I talk about various data tools that hopefully make your life easier.

-I am keen on simple solutions that solve complex problems.
-I aim to make things easy, to make data products less mysterious.
-I have a scientific background in data science and artificial intelligence, but am an engineer at heart.
+I got involved with the data space in 2014 when I worked with satellite radar imagery at [SkyGeo](https://skygeo..com){:target="_blank"}.
+Today, I am demystifying data at [GoDataDriven](https://godatadriven.com).
+I have a scientific background in data science and artificial intelligence, and I am an engineer at heart.

-Besides this blog, I
+> You can always talk to me about simple solutions that solve complex problems.

+# What I do
 - work as Data Engineer at [GoDataDriven](https://godatadriven.com/){:target="_blank"}
-- give training in data science at [GoDataDriven](https://godatadriven.com/){:target="_blank"}
+- give data {science,engineering} training at
+  [GoDataDriven](https://godatadriven.com/){:target="_blank"}
 - am a [PyData Amsterdam](https://amsterdam.pydata.org/){:target="_blank"}
   committee member.
 We organize